Contacts: Twitter | Mastodon | YouTube | Facebook | GitHub | Discord

 I’ve also always been a fan of mechanical music machines – from steam organs, to cinema organs, pianolas, early electronic instruments such as the Theremin or Ondes Martinot, analogue synthesizers, MIDI, right up to digital synthesis and sampling, and computer music today.

 This is my collection of simple DIY electronic music projects I’ve undertaken or found elsewhere on the web.
-It might provide a simple introduction for someone who has never tried anything like this before to have a go and see what technology can do for their own music creativity.
+It might provide an introduction for someone who has never tried anything like this before to have a go and see what technology can do for their own music creativity.

 I am not an expert in any of this by any stretch of the imagination.
 Everything on this site comes with a “your mileage may vary” health warning.
 But I like to think of myself as an enthusiastic amateur with enough knowledge of electronics and computers to get a bit of sense out of a circuit someone else has designed and published, or to understand the code someone else has managed to create.
+I definitely have enough knowledge to be considered “dangerous”, but I also try to fully recognise the perils of “mount stupid”.
 With that in mind, I cannot vouch for the accuracy of anything said here, but it worked for me – that is the best I can do.

-I’m also not really skilled or particularly interested in the mechanical build side of things.
+I’m also not skilled or particularly interested in the mechanical build side of things.
 I like the electronics and programming and am happy to leave it there as a seed for perhaps someone else’s final build.
+If you build something based on anything here, please do let me know somehow!
+I’ve love to read about your own projects.